 The Survivors Insurance (SI) program provides a monthly benefit to the survivors (spouse and dependent children) of a deceased worker who was covered by the Old-Age and Disability Insurance programs.
 Benefits are based on the past earnings of the worker.

-Means tested: No
+- Universal entitlement: No - Means tested: No